Hope for Horses

-Anita Markiewicz, president and founder of Hope for Horses, is a Level II Centered Riding instructor, a Certified CHA (Certified Horsemanship Associate) instructor, and has decades of experience in dressage and horsemanship.
-By offering this experience and continuing to learn and grow, Hope for Horses helps our horses become good equine citizens, ready to go into many different areas of equestrian life.
+Anita Markiewicz, president and founder, is a Level II Centered Riding Instructor, a Certified CHA (Certified Horsemanship Association) instructor, and has decades of experience in dressage and horsemanship.
+By offering this education, Hope for Horses helps its graduates become good equine citizens, ready to go into many different areas of equestrian life.

-As an education-based facility, Hope for Horses offers continued lessons and training to all its adopted horses as well as other horses in the community.
-Nationally known clinicians are brought in several times a year to broaden staff knowledge.
-Hope for Horses is part of The Forever Foundation with Trevor Carter, a talented horseman.
-His online video lessons and challenges give us goals to achieve with each horse, working from where each horse is individually.
+Hope for Horses offers continued lessons and training to all its adopted horses as well as other horses in the community.
+Nationally known clinicians are brought in several times a year to broaden the knowledge of participants.
+Hope for Horses is part of the Forever Foundation with Trevor Carter, who provides online video lessons and outlines goals to achieve with each horse in the program.

-Educating the general public about our horses and how we help them learn a new life has brought many to join the equestrian community, providing more homes for more horses.
+Educating the general public about horses and how they are retrained to lead a new life has brought many new people to the equestrian community, which in turn provides more homes for more horses.